blelevier/ping_ip_address/README.md

 Attempting twice.
 - Your code MUST have no PEP8 issues and MUST include comments and docstrings where appropriate.
 - Please include mock-tests, unit-tests, any kind of tests that you write to help prove that your code behaves as expected.</br>
 As those addresses are not reachable in my computer, first I tested the program for known addresses like google.com or any website.
-Then, to test the selection of the ip addresses, I just introduced a dict with some predefined values to see if the parsing was working.
+Then, to test the selection of the ip addresses, I introduced some predefined data to see if the outputs of the functions are correct.
 - As we are an Ubuntu/Linux shop, implementing it there (or maybe macOS) would be preferred but not absolutely required.</br>
 Developed on Windows 10, but also tested on Ubuntu 18.04 virtual machine.
 -BONUS: Allow specific IP addresses to be skipped based on their last octet, so for example we could exclude 192.168.1.56 and 192.168.2.56 by specifying '56' to some function in your code,